-Kans nets 200th goal as Tottenham wins in Europa League
+Kane nets 200th goal for Spurs, Milan loses in Europa League

 OTHER GROUPS

-Borja Mayoral scored two goals and Henrikh Mkhitaryan, Roger Ibañez and Pedro Rodríguez added one each for Roma against Cluj in Group A.
+Borja Mayoral scored two goals and Henrikh Mkhitaryan, Roger Ibañez and Pedro Rodríguez added one each for Roma against Cluj to lead Group A with seven points, three more that their Romanian opponent and Young Boys that topped CSKA Sofia 3-0.

 With five players sidelined with the coronavirus, Slavia Prague won 3-2 over Nice for its second straight victory in Group C, Slavia, where Leverkusen also won 4-2 at Hapoel Beer-Sheva.